andrewellio/Swen-303-Wiki/Design/Designed-Pages.md

 **Common across all pages:**

-The separators help to separate elements into groups to be able to be readable and presented.
+The separators help to separate elements into groups and improve readability.
 The help button will feature a hover over question mark cursor, displaying help for the main buttons/actions.

 ### Peerwise Home Page